-Fact: Sign languages, like American Sign language, is just as complex and sophisticated as a spoken language.
+Fact: Sign languages, like American Sign language, are just as complex and sophisticated spoken languages.
 “Just like spoken English, ASL is a natural language with its own grammatical structures, idioms, allusions, word play, and figurative expressions” (Springbrook).

-Fact: It’s not.
+Fact: Not so.
 It’s called American Sign Language for a reason.
 “Sign language is like any other language in the sense that it is different in most countries and even regions,” according to Odyssey.
 Most countries have their own unique set of signs based on their own spoken languages.

 Myth: Hearing impaired people can read lips.